inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ## What is visual scripting?
 Visual scripting takes all this to the next level.
 Every script code can be expressed as a [graph](https://en.wikipedia.org/wiki/Graph_theory)!
 Instead of writing your script code in a text editor, you just playfully put together specific **relations** between certain **nodes** to a **graph**.

-It is the types of nodes and their relations with each others that represent a script code.
-To illustrate this, the 2 code examples from above have been "rewritten" into the following corresponding visual script:
+**It is the types of nodes and their relations with each others that represent a script code.**

+To illustrate this, the first code example from above has been "rewritten" into the following corresponding **visual script**:

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/3270f1200c37d38ec0880c974373490996203d84/wiki/vs_graph_example_1.png)

+What you should notice already:
-As you can see an event emitter node (here OnPlayerPressButton) starts code execution.
-The direction and flow of execution is indicated by the green arrows, the red arrows show parameter references.
-A full explanation of this can be found in the section "graphic design of visual scripting" below.
+* An event node (here OnPlayerPressButton) starts code execution.
+* The direction and flow of execution is indicated by the green arrows, the red arrows show parameter references.
+We will discuss this in detail later on.

 Here is the visual script for the second example: